 Difference Between Economics vs Business

 Economics is a social science that studies how society uses its limited resources to satisfy unlimited human needs.
 It studies how the production, distribution, and consumption of goods and services are carried out.
 It focuses on four factors of production Land, Labour, Capital, and Enterprise.
-Business is a part of economics that deals with the production and distribution of goods and services with the use of four factors of production (Land, Labour, Capital, and Enterprise) to create profit out of this activity.
+Business is a part of economics that deals with producing and distributing goods and services using four factors of production (Land, Labour, Capital, and Enterprise) to create profit out of this activity.
 Business can take a different form.

 What is Economics?

-Economics emphasizes more on aspects such as demand, supply, foreign exchange rate, inflation, central bank policies, foreign trade national budget, etc.
+Economics emphasizes demand, supply, foreign exchange rate, inflation, central bank policies, foreign trade, national budget, etc.

 Economics can be broadly classified into two:

 - Micro Economics: Micro Economics deals with individual units of the economy.
-Individual units can be consumers, households, firms, or a particular industry.
+Individual units can be consumers, households, firms, or industries.
 It studies the effect of individual unit decisions on the economy.
-It studies aspects such as demand, supply, input cost, product price, consumption patterns, etc.
+It studies demand, supply, input cost, product price, consumption patterns, etc.

-- Macro Economics: This is the branch of economics that studies activities carried out in an economy as a whole.
-It focuses on key metrics such as GDP growth rate, unemployment, poverty, foreign exchange, general price levels, etc. It aggregates all the Micro Economics metrics and analyzes its impact on the economy as a whole.
-For example, if you want to study how the increased discount on a product will affect the customers purchasing patterns and the firm’s profitability, Micro Economics is the branch that deals with these aspects.
-If you want to analyze the impact of how the reduction of interest rate by a government would affect aggregate capital expenditure of the nation, the study that deals with this is Macro Economics.
+- Macro Economics: This branch of economics studies activities carried out in an economy.
+It focuses on key metrics such as GDP growth rate, unemployment, poverty, foreign exchange, general price levels, etc. It aggregates all the Micro Economics metrics and analyzes their impact on the economy as a whole.
+For example, suppose you want to study how the increased discount on a product will affect the customers purchasing patterns and the firm’s profitability.
+In that case, Micro Economics is the branch that deals with these aspects.
+If you want to analyze how a government’s interest rate reduction would affect the nation’s aggregate capital expenditure, the study deals with this is Macro Economics.

 What is Business?

-Business involves individuals working together in an organized way to cater to societal needs with the objective to earn a profit.
-It involves Marketing, HR, Finance, Accounting, Research and Development, Product Analysis, etc. Business activities also analyze the political, government, and legal atmosphere of a country to construe how it will impact their business.
+Business involves individuals working together in an organized way to cater to societal needs to earn a profit.
+It involves Marketing, HR, Finance, Accounting, Research and Development, Product Analysis, etc. Business activities also analyze a country’s political, government, and legal atmosphere to construe how it will impact their business.

-Based on the nature of activities it carries out, it can be categorized as
+Based on the nature of the activities it carries out, it can be categorized as

 - Manufacturing Business